 - Preparing for trial, if necessary.

 We are confident that our prior experience as insurance defense attorneys prepares us to provide the assistance our clients need.
-Our wrongful death lawyers at Mehta & McConnell can help you navigate your wrongful death claim.
-Reach out to us today for a free consultation.
+Our Charlotte, NC wrongful death lawyers at Mehta & McConnell can help you navigate your wrongful death claim.
+Call (980) 326-2270 or contact us online today for a free consultation.